 Power Tortillas And Other Things You Should Know About UnidosUS

 TRES!
 No, they’re not going through a midlife crisis.
-Luis Avila, a UnidosUS board member from La Phoenikera says they changed their name because Latinx identities are super diverse and complex (no shit!) and many people don’t feel represented by the term “La Raza.”
-Can you imagine a Boricua or a Tico saying “I’m doing this for la raza!”
+Luis Avila, a UnidosUS board member from La Phoenikera, says they changed their name because Latinx identities are super diverse and complex (no shit!), and many people don’t feel represented by the term “La Raza.”
+Can you imagine a Boricua or a Tico saying, “I’m doing this for la raza!”

 CUATRO!
-As its old name states, the organization is actually a council of 300 affiliates around the country that work to improve the lives of Latinxs by offering critical services or advocating for Latinx issues.
+As its old name states, the organization is a council of 300 affiliates around the country that work to improve the lives of Latinxs by offering critical services or advocating for Latinx issues.
 UnidosUS helps the affiliates improve their programming and be better advocates.
 To be an affiliate, organizations must meet 2 out of 3 of the following criteria (and provide a contribution based on their annual budget):

 • Fifty percent or more of the people they serve must be Latinx.